mbiernacka/VSCode-Jupyter-Notebook-Ares/README.md

 /usr/sbin/sshd -D -p 22223 -f /dev/null -h ${HOME}/.ssh/id_ed25519
 ```
 **Note:**
+The tunnel.sh script is designed for setting up an SSH tunnel on Ares and can work without loading the `gcc` and `python` modules.
+However, these modules are loaded in the script to provide a suitable environment for the SSH tunnel and for further work in Jupyter Notebooks.
+Have in mind that Ares may have older versions of Python.
 Customize the script and module loading according to your specific requirements.

 The script initiates an SSH tunnel by running the SSH daemon (sshd) in the background.
 This tunnel listens on port 22223 and uses a configuration file located at /dev/null while utilizing the specified ed25519 public key.